 There are going to be some days that are especially hard, and you’re going to wonder why you ever bothered starting this in the first place.
 Dismiss that thought, and everything else that distracts you from your true purpose, and the passion that you feel for it.
 Not everything will always be sunshine and rainbows, but focus on what makes you feel great as you run your business.

 Plant Trees Now For Shade in the Future

 The day-to-day stuff will command a lot of your attention, but long-term success requires long-term focus.
 Make it a part of your routine to engage in activities that will boost the future viability of your enterprise.
 Build your brand through smart marketing and community involvement.
 Build your people with high-quality training, so that they, too, can reach their full potential while helping you reach yours.

 Fear Not, and Have Faith in the Rewards

 Taking all of this on can be scary, but remember that so many people have already had so much success doing the things that you’re about to do.
 Have faith that as you do the right things, you will get the rewards that you want.
 Keep pushing forward, make adjustments when needed, but never stop moving in the direction of your goals.

 Learn From Those Who’ve Gone Down This Road Before You

 Take every opportunity that you have to meet executives that have more experience than you, especially in your own industry.
-They can provide incredible insights and even serve as mentors to help you find your own way, while learning from their mistakes and their triumphs.
+Their advice for entrepreneurs can provide incredible insights.
+They can even serve as mentors to help you find your own way, while you’re learning from their mistakes and their triumphs.